yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Animals in the Valley:** Archeon is home to CI-modified poultry—chickens (adapted to the K2V spectrum, with reddish-brown feathers and a deep, low call) and thorn-goats (with serrated, backward-curving horns, used for both transporting livestock down the slopes and producing milk and wool; their harsh calls sound like rusty hinges).
 Near the vegetable gardens at the bottom of the valley are modified beehives—the bees are descendants of strains brought from Earth during the CI era, genetically modified to resist radiation; they are slightly larger than Earth bees, and their wingbeats are a half-tone lower.
 Occasionally, a flat, freshwater crustacean walks sideways in the shallow water by the river—children call it "iron shrimp" because of its hard shell.
 Besides the slab-gray lizards, a small climbing bird (grey-throat) lives on the cliff face, its call sounding like two stones gently clattering together. **These animals are not decoration—they are part of Anna's sense of time.** A rooster crows = time to get up.
 A grey-throat flying across the cliff = it's almost noon (they only come out at noon).
 The buzzing of bees returning to their hive = it's evening.
 Spiny sheep coming down the slope = someone is unloading cargo.

-**Valleyland Agriculture:** Archeon's farmland isn't large-scale mechanized farming like on Earth—it's a hybrid of human labor, steam, and water power.
-The valleyland fields stretch along both banks of the Ishkar River, not as one continuous expanse of land, but as small to medium-sized terraces divided by a network of irrigation canals.
-Harvesting is done with small steam-powered harvesters (just the width of a terrace, half the height of a tractor, producing a continuous hissing steam and the rhythmic clicking of the cutters), and the harvested grains are bundled manually.
-Threshing is done using water-powered threshing machines along the canals—waterwheels drive a row of wooden gears, feeding the ears of grain in at one end and threshing the kernels at the other.
+**Valleyland Agriculture:** Archeon's farmland isn't large-scale mechanized farming like on Earth—it's a hybrid of human labor, steam, water power, and buoyancy-embedded vehicles (see §2.7c).
+The valley floor fields stretch along both banks of the Ishkar River, not as continuous large fields, but as small to medium-sized terraces divided by a network of irrigation canals.
+The Atheria Valley is too narrow for a plain chute—there, small skiff-plows (for spring plowing) and smaller, narrow harvesters (just the width of a terrace, half the height of a tractor, with a low, wheeled wooden box; buoyancy chambers embedded in the chassis offset most of the weight; the sound is a continuous hissing of steam combined with the rhythmic clicking of the cutters) are used.
+After harvesting, the grain is bundled manually.
+Threshing is done using water-powered threshing machines along the canals—waterwheels drive a row of wooden gears, feeding the ears of grain in at one end and threshing the grains out at the other.
 Harvest season is a community event—the whole valley comes out, just like canal repair day.
-Children run around on the ridges, and people cook large meals on stoves by the fields.
-This method applies to all settlements—only the field shapes differ depending on the terrain (outposts in plains are large fields, hills are terraces, and woodlands are small clearings).
+Children ran around on the ridges of the fields, while others cooked large meals by the edge of the fields. **Vehicle configurations varied depending on the terrain:** Plain Cutter (floating above the wheat field for cutting) + Field Loafer (surface harvesting platform) was used in the open fields of the plains and outposts; narrow-body harvesters were used in the hills and terraces; manpower + Skiff-Plow was used in the woodland clearings; and Canal Tenders were used to maintain the irrigation canals in the Iris Hollow wetland rice paddies.
+All these vehicles shared a common engineering language—buoyancy embedded within a rigid shell, with an exterior defined by functional industrial design.

 When Anna was five, she could tell the time by color.
 A honey-colored sky meant it was about afternoon tea time.
 A copper-colored sky meant her father was almost done working.
 A deep blue sky with a touch of green—that was her mother calling her back inside, because the night wind was picking up.